samuelhulla/hulla.dev/src/content/docs/api/advanced/interceptors.md

 title: Interceptors
 ---

+> Before writing interceptors, if you need to mutate/transform specific procedure results, or run middleware only on specific routes - check out [resolvers](resolvers) first.
+>
+> __Interceptors are intended to be used when you need to execute something on every single defined route!__

 Interceptors provide a way to

 - mutate your passed `arguments`
 - mutate your result _(be it of `fn` or `resolver`)_
 - add input / output validators or transformers
 - implement middleware or logging

-> Before writing interceptors, if you need to mutate/transform specific procedure results, or run middleware only on specific routes - check out [resolvers](resolvers) first.
->
-> Interceptors are best used if they need to execute something on every single defined route (i.e. middleware, or transforming only specific route methods which have same return types).

 ## Declaration